jaydeegbobeh/eng88/Cybersecuirty/README.md

 ## AAA Architecture
 - Local AAA Authentication: sometimes known as self-contained authentication- it authenticates users against locally stored usernames/ passwords
 - Server-Based AAA Authentication - authenticates against a central AAA server that contains the usernames/ passwords for all users
-- LDAB
+- LDAP: (Lightweight Directory Access Protocol) is a software protocol for enabling anyone to locate data about organizations, individuals and other resources such as files and devices in a over an internet protocol network -- whether on the public Internet or on a corporate Intranet

 ## AAA Protocols
-- Remote Authentication Dial-in User Service (RADIUS): supports centralized authentication authorization and accounting management for clients that establish connection with a networj and intend to use any of the provided services
+- Remote Authentication Dial-in User Service (RADIUS): supports centralized authentication authorization and accounting management for clients that establish connection with a network and intend to use any of the provided services
 - Terminal Access Controller Access Control System (TACAS)
-- TACAS+
+- TACAS+: handles authentication, authorization, and accounting (AAA)

 # SSH key
 - Generate authentication key (public/private RSA key pair) on the client computer